scriptrobin/ShopBridge-App/README.md

 # ShopBridge

-Shopbridge is an webapplication.That helps to add new items to inventory and modify the inventory details.
+Shopbridge is a webapplication.That helps to add new items to inventory and modify the inventory details.

 This project is built in AngularJS and NodeJS